agatha2/Whacky-Weapons/README.md

 ## Planned Flags

+### Ball Lightning (BL) (NOT IMPLEMENTED)

+Creates a ball of "lightning" (rogue shots and short lasers) that travels forward slowly.
+If an enemy tank is close, the ball lashes out (longer laser) toward that tank.

 ### Flamethrower (FL) (NOT IMPLEMENTED)

 Shooting creates a small patch of fire (shot explosions) that persists for some time.